-You’re probably familiar with the phrase Temperament Assessments… it is a tool used by doggie daycares to “test” how safe a dog is amongst other dogs and in group play.
+You’re probably familiar with the term, Temperament Assessment.
+It is a tool used by doggy daycares to “test” how safe a dog is amongst other dogs and in group play.

 Typically, tests result in a pass or fail response by the evaluator.
 Tests are not an indicator of how to better support the dog nor do they give us information about what the dog knows and doesn’t know.

 We refer to the above way of conducting an introduction as “flooding”.

 The covering, submerging, or drowning of normal living conditions.
 In psychology, flooding is a form of behavior therapy where desensitization or exposure to something occurs at a rapid or intense rate for a prolonged amount of time, forcing the subject to confront their fears, into coping.

 A person or animal’s nature, characteristics, or personality related to genetic contribution before the influence of the environment.